ameliakonomos/JP_morgan_forage/README.md

-# JP_morgan_forage program created to give free virtual work programs to students
+# JP Morgan forage program created to give free virtual work programs to students
 #This is for the module to "Analyze a Large Dataset of Fraud in Financial Payment Services"

 For the first module of this project, we will need you to accomplish the following: